Best daily deals

 QUICK ANSWER

-As its name suggests, active noise cancellation is a software technique that reduces or eliminates unwanted background sounds.
-It also relies on the presence of either a dedicated SoC or a digital signal processor (DSP).
+As its name suggests, active noise cancellation requires active power.
+It relies on a dedicated SoC or a digital signal processor (DSP).
+Basically, this hardware powers the ANC, so your earbuds or headphones can eliminate background noise.

-Audio products with ANC use an array of outside-facing and in-ear mics to record ambient sounds.
+Audio products with ANC use outward-facing and in-ear mics to record ambient sounds.
 The onboard processing chip then inverts these sounds in real-time and feeds the output to your ears.
+This is called phase inversion.
 The outside noise and ANC output cancel out each other, thus giving you the perception of silence.

 ANC works by using microphones to listen for background noise and neutralizing unwanted sound waves.

 Take a look at the figure below for a more visual demonstration of ANC.
-Here, the sound waves are exactly 180 degrees out of phase (or the opposite of each other).
-If the original and inverted waves also have the same amplitude (volume), they simply combine to cancel each other out.
+Here, the sound waves are delayed by a half wavelength.
+If the original and inverted waves also have the same amplitude (volume), they combine to cancel each other out.
 The technical term for this is destructive interference or phase cancellation.

 Noise Cancellation Explained